 Provide staff development in administering the SAEBRS, Implementing Responsive Classroom, Implementing Mindfulness, and Implementing Olweus Bully Prevention strategies throughout the year to ensure all staff have the necessary skills to meet the needs of the whole child.
-Develop a Positive Discipline Plan for MES.
-The Positive Discipline Plan will be the foundation of our new Parent Handbook and our new Faculty Handbook.
-Develop a School Vision through collaboration of the School Leadership Team that segues to the SSC.
-The Vision Statement will be foundation of two Handbooks.
+Implement the Positive Discipline Plan for MES.
+The Positive Discipline Plan is the foundation of our new Parent Handbook and our pending Faculty Handbook.